bemosior/reposervice/README.md

 ### `bin/repositesetup` script

 This Perl script creates and updates an Islandora repository instance under the Drupal multisite setup.
-The script takes one parameter -- the hostname of the multisite.
-Prior to running this script, copy the `$SERVICE_HOME/site_template` directory into the `$SERVICE_HOME/repository_sites` directory (naming it the hostname of the site being created) and modify the values in the `config-stored.conf` file.
-This script generates a `config-local.conf` file, which is not stored in the Git repo, that contains the database parameters for the local machine.
-Re-run this script whenever `config-stored.conf` is changed or when anything in the `template_files` is changed; the script prompts you to decide whether running code will be updated.
+See the "Building Instructions" document for details on using the script.

 ### `bin/upstreamcheck` script